mahuntington/sql-workshop-notes/MySQLNotes.md

 ## Lesson Objectives

+1. What does SQL Stand for?
+What is it?
 1. What are the different ways to store data
 1. What is a DB
 1. Why do we need SQL